Setting the tone, establishing the pace, setting the standard for broadcasters nationwide.

 We always hear about the Republican Party and its culture of corruption.

-But we never hear about the UN, the oil food food program.
+But we never hear about the UN, the oil food program.

 Yeah, some people bring it up.

-Claudia Rosette, the Wall Street Journal was swept under the rug.
+Claudia Rosetta, the Wall Street Journal, is swept into the rug, drive-by media.

 Others don't want to hear about it.